wennewman/wecipes/src/recipes/gingerShortbreadCreams/gingerShortbreadCreams.md

 date: "2020-08-21"
 categories: "afternoon-tea"
 credit: "Yvonne"
-description: "Mum's recipe from Aunty Rube.
-She used to use the bikky forcer for these."
+description: "Mum's recipe from Aunty Rube; she used to use the bikky forcer for these.
+If you don't have one, just roll a teaspoon full of mix into a ball and press the top with a fork.
+Proper delicious"
 ---
 ![Ginger shortbread creams](./gingerCreams.jpg)